input-output-hk/cardano-sl/docs/how-to/build-cardano-sl-and-daedalus-from-source-code.md

         binary-caches-public-keys = hydra.iohk.io:f/Ea+s+dFdN+3Y/G+FDgSq+a5NEWhJGzdjvKNGv0/EQ=

-2. Actually building the Cardano SL node (or, most likely, simply obtaining it from the IOHK's binary caches) can be performed by building the attribute `cardano-sl-static`:
+2. Actually building the Cardano SL node (or, most likely, simply obtaining it from the IOHK's binary caches) can be performed by building the attribute `cardano-sl-node-static`:

-        $ nix-build -A cardano-sl-static --cores 0 --max-jobs 2 --no-build-output --out-link master
+        $ nix-build -A cardano-sl-node-static --cores 0 --max-jobs 2 --no-build-output --out-link master

     The build output directory will be symlinked as `master` (as specified by the command), and it will contain: